-Babies are born into the world with a clearly detectable deficiency or disease at birth.
+Babies are born in the world with a clearly detectable deficiency or disease at birth.

 This number increases to more than 20% taking into account emotional and cognitive deficiencies that show up later in life.

 40% of disabilities originate from prenatal or at birth (PAHO).

 In Latin America, the leading cause of morbid mortality in children under 5 years of age is prematurity (WHO).

 Every day 20,000 children under the age of 18 give birth in developing countries, with high risks to baby and adolescent health (UNFPA).

 Persistent social inequality in our region requires intervention in the most disadvantaged geographical regions.